Fine Gael Logo

 Fine Gael: Brand overview

-The party’s first leader, General Eoin O’Duffy, former police chief and Blueshirts leader, had a brief tenure.
+The party’s first leader, General Eoin O’Duffy, former police chief and leader of the Blueshirts, had a brief tenure.
 In 1934, W.T.
-Cosgrave, the former Irish Free State Executive Council president, succeeded him.
+Cosgrave, the former president of the Irish Free State Executive Council, succeeded him.
 In its early years, the party positioned itself as the defender of law and order, advocating for maintaining ties with Britain and opposing Fianna Fáil’s economic nationalism.
 The party spent much of this period in opposition.

 Ireland’s first significant political victory came in 1948 when it formed a coalition government with the Labour Party and several smaller parties.
 John A. Costello became the Taoiseach (Prime Minister).
-During this administration 1949, Ireland declared itself a republic and exited the British Commonwealth.
+In 1949, during this administration, Ireland declared itself a republic and exited the British Commonwealth.

 Throughout the 1950s and 60s, it alternated between governing and opposition roles, participating in governments from 1954-1957 and 1973-1977.
 Over time, the party shifted from its conservative roots towards more liberal and centrist positions.